bollu/bollu.github.io/declarative/index.md

-- `anim_parallel_list` is a helpful combinator to write the animations in `xs` in parallel. it chains together the elements of the list with `par` calls.
+- `anim_parallel_list` is a helpful combinator to write the animations in `xs` in parallel.
+It chains together the elements of the list with `par` calls.

 ```js